The Best (and Worst) Coffee Chains for Vegans, Ranked

 Pret A Manger

-This international coffee chain offers non-dairy milks, including almond and oat milk, in espresso drinks at no additional charge.
-Even better, oat milk is the default milk on the matcha menu.
-It has plenty of tasty vegan eats such as the Falafel & Hummus Wrap, Crunchy Miso Mushroom Wrap, Rainbow Veggie Sandwich, oat milk porridge, and hummus protein box.
+This international coffee chain offers dairy-free milks at no extra charge, and oat milk is the default milk for matcha drinks.
+It has plenty of tasty vegan eats such as the Falafel & Hummus wrap, Crunchy Miso Mushroom Wrap, Rainbow Veggie Sandwich, oat milk porridge, and hummus protein box.
 New seasonal vegan items are added regularly, including coconut bites and a pumpkin spice latte with real pumpkin purée.
 (Be sure to request vegan preparation.)

 Starbucks

-You can find a Starbucks pretty much anywhere these days.
-Thanks to a massively successful PETA campaign, the chain dropped its upcharge for vegan milk, so enjoy soy, almond, coconut, or Oatly oat milk at no extra charge.
+Thanks to a massively successful PETA campaign, Starbucks dropped its upcharge for vegan milk, so enjoy soy, almond, coconut, or oat milk at no extra charge.
 The coffee chain also offers a vegan falafel pocket, bagels, avocado spread, oatmeal, fruit salad, and packaged snacks.

 Dunkin’